NishantJoshi00/finternet-api/docs/runtime-primitives/asset-runtime-schema-functions.md

 - `userdel` Delete a user from the system
 - `chmod` Change the permissions of an asset

+## Addressing scheme

+There are three key entities/personas in the Finternet.
+The UL itself which is the platform, the asset/token managers and the end-users.

+It is important that there is a unambiguous and global addressing scheme for each of the entities.

+One option to do so is to use the path approach to addressing these entities.

+The first component refers to the UL itself.
+For e.g. if we have tech companies like Google/Microsoft implementing the UL, the address might look like:

+* `/google-unified-ledger/`
+* `/microsoft-unified-ledger/`

+All the asset/token managers and users can be namespaced under the following paths respectively:

+* `/google-unified-ledger/asset-managers/icici`
+* `/google-unified-ledger/users/user1`
+* `/microsoft-unified-ledger/asset-managers/chase`
+* `/microsoft-unified-ledger/users/user2`

 ## Example Workflows

 The following section covers an imagination of a new asset/token manager module